AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-verify-dxml-installation.md

     The status should show *Active* for successfully deployed bundles.
 If any of the bundle does not have an Active status, then check the AEM logs to troubleshoot the installation issue.

 >[!TAB On-Premise]

+Perform the following steps to verify the installation:

 1. Log into your AEM instance and navigate to the AEM Web Console Bundles page.
 The default URL to access the bundles page is: